Designing Inputs

 The Completeness Check

-If you were a new employee doing this task, what would you ask before starting?
-Those questions reveal missing inputs.
+Before running a workflow, ask: if you were a new employee doing this task, what would you want answered before starting?
+Those questions are your missing inputs.

 Common gaps: - Who is this for?
 (Audience context missing) - What’s happened before?
 (History missing) - What counts as success?
 (Constraints missing) - What should I avoid?
 (Exclusions missing)